Sirquini/Polarization/README.md

 ## Dependencies

-This project depends on [NumPy](https://numpy.org/index.html) which may be installed from a console using pip:
+This project depends on [NumPy](https://numpy.org/index.html) (tested on 1.19.0) which may be installed from a console using pip:

 ```
 pip install numpy